-- Students with significant cognitive disabilities, for whom the statewide standardized assessment - even with allowable accommodations - is not appropriate, may be eligible to participate in the statewide assessment program through the AA-AAS. - 2.
-Eligibility requirements - The decision that a student with a significant cognitive disability will participate in the statewide alternate assessment as defined in s.
-1008.22(3)(c), F.S. is made by the IEP team and recorded on the IEP.
-The provisions with regard to parental consent for participation in the Florida Alternate Assessment in accordance with Rule 6A-6.0331(10), F.A.C., must be followed.
-The following criteria must be met: - a.
-Even with appropriate and allowable instructional accommodations, assistive technology, or accessible instructional materials the student requires modifications as defined in Rule 6A-1.09401, F.A.C.; and b.
-The student requires direct instruction in academic areas of English language arts, math, social studies, and science based on access points pursuant to Rule 6A-1.09401, F.A.C., in order to acquire, generalize, and transfer skills across settings.

-3. District and IEP team requirements
+- 1. Students with significant cognitive disabilities, for whom the general statewide assessment- even with allowable accommodations- is not appropriate, may be eligible to participate in the statewide assessment program through the AA-AAS. - 2.
+Eligibility requirements

+The decision that a student with a significant cognitive disability will participate in the statewide alternate assessment is made by the IEP team and recorded on the IEP.
+The following criteria must be met:

+- a.
+The student is unable to master the grade-level general state content standards pursuant to Rule 6A-1.09401, F.A.C., even with appropriate and allowable instructional accommodations, assistive technology, or accessible instructional materials. - b.
+The student is participating in a curriculum based on the state standards access points pursuant to Rule 6A-1.09401, F.A.C., for all academic areas. - c.
+The student requires direct instruction in academics based on access points pursuant to Rule 6A-1.09401, F.A.C., in order to acquire, generalize, and transfer skills across settings. - 3.
+District and IEP team requirements

 If it is determined by the IEP team using the Assessment Participation Checklist that the student will participate in the statewide assessment through the AA-AAS, the IEP will contain a statement of why the general assessment is not appropriate and why the AA-AAS is appropriate.
-It also will indicate that notification was made to the parent and that the implications of the student's nonparticipation in the statewide, standardized assessment program were provided.
+It also will indicate that notification was made to the parent and that the implications of the student's nonparticipation in the general statewide assessment were provided.
 The Assessment Participation Checklist may be accessed at: http://info.fldoe.org/docushare/dsweb/Get/Document-5831/dps-2010-92.pdf.